pymc-devs/pymc/GOVERNANCE.md

 If a Council member becomes inactive in the project for a period of six months, they will be considered for removal from the Council.
 Before removal, inactive Member will be approached by the BDFL to see if they plan on returning to active participation.
-If not they will be removed immediately upon a Council vote.
+If not they will be removed immediately, as they are effectively renouncing to their position.
 If they plan on returning to active participation soon, they will be given a grace period of six months.
-If they don’t return to active participation within that time period they will be removed by vote of the Council without further grace period.
-All former Council members can be considered for membership again at any time in the future, like any other Core Contributor.
+If they don’t return to active participation within that time period they will be removed without further grace period.
+All former Council members can be considered for membership again at any time in the future.
 Retired Council members will be listed on the project website, acknowledging the period during which they were active in the Council.

 The Council reserves the right to eject current Members, other than the BDFL, if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.
+See the section on votes of no-confidence for details on the process.

 ### Private communications of the Council

-Unless specifically required, all Council discussions and activities will be public and done in collaboration and discussion with the Project Contributors and Community.
+Unless specifically required, all Council discussions and activities will be public and done in collaboration and discussion with the Project Team and also the Community when possible.
 The Council will have a private mailing list that will be used sparingly and only when a specific matter requires privacy.
-When private communications and decisions are needed, the Council will do its best to summarize those to the Community after eliding personal/private/sensitive information that should not be posted to the public internet.
+When private communications and decisions are needed, the Council will do its best to summarize those to the Team after eliding personal/private/sensitive information that should not be posted to the public internet.

 ### Subcommittees